-- How can TPACK and SAMR guide educators to the best intersection of curricular standards, sound pedagogy choices, and digital tool selections to directly enhance and support student learning?
+- How can TPACK and SAMR guide educators to the best intersection of curricular standards, sound pedagogy choices, and digital tool selections to directly enhance and support student-centered learning?

 - What should you look for when planning or observing technology-infused learning activities?

-- How do you know the teachers you support understand how to design and support technology-rich learning environments?
+- How do you know the educators you support understand how to design and support technology-rich, student centered curriculum and instruction?

-- What digital assessment tools and data do you use/ are you considering using to inform your practice and why?
+- What digital-age assessment tools and data do you use/ are you considering using to inform your coaching practice and why?

-- What strategies, frameworks, or rubrics will you use as guidance in selecting digital tools/resources to use in your work?
+- What strategies, frameworks, or rubrics will you use as guidance in selecting digital-age tools/resources for instruction and curriculum integration?

 - What insights have you gained upon completing the Transformational Coaching Rubric?